ash-sh3/SQL-business-analytics-portfolio/README.md

 ---

-## How to use this case study

-1. Load `portfolio_dataset_rich.csv` into a SQL database (table name `users`).
-I recommend SQLite or Postgres for portability.
-2. Each numbered analysis block below contains an example SQL query and a sample result from the included dataset to illustrate the business insight.
-3. For production, replace sample CSV with production tables and instrument metrics as monitored metrics in dashboards (e.g., retention, CAC, LTV).

----

 ## SQL-driven Analysis (Queries & Sample Results)

 Below are **12** high-impact SQL queries designed to demonstrate analytical thinking and business impact.
 Each query is followed by a short interpretation and a sample result using the provided dataset.